BloodDevs/Game-Website/Game/README.txt

-# This Is Were The Game Will Go.
+# This Is Where The Game Will Go.